-What type of issues do you not have to tell the buyers about?
+What type of issues you do not have to tell the buyer?

 If for instance, if you had an issue with a neighbour, but he caused it to stop, you do not have to inform the buyer about this.

-Similarly, if you had an issue with your neighbour and which was settled amicably, there is no need to mention this to the buyers.
+Similarly, if you had an issue with your neighbour and which was settled amicably, there is no need to mention this to the buyer.

 Get advice before you market your home which has an ongoing dispute

-It will help if you are quick to engage a solicitor in this case which is a property specialist.
+It will help if you are quick to engage a solicitor, which is a property specialist.
 As a property specialist solicitor will focus on ensuring a successful sale instead of winning the dispute.
 Litigation can take a while and disrupt the sale of your home.

 Early legal advice in this matter can save you hundreds of pounds.